riti2409/riti2409/README.md

 ✔️ I am **Riti Kumari**, currently pursuing my bachelors from UCET VBU,Hazaribagh in *Computer and Science Engineering*. <br>

-✔️ I am interested in  development and have contributed to some of the open-source organisations .
+✔️ I am interested in development and have contributed to some open-source organisations .
 I also enjoy doing competitive programming. <br>

 ✔️ I have experience in FULL stack web development .<br>